brucellino/upgraded-adventure/_posts/2022-08-01-consul-digitalocean.md

 Before starting out, I wanted to have an honest self-assessment of how hard this _should_ be, according to my competence.

 <div id="chart"></div>

+Although I feel very confident in the tooling, and the cloud provider is simple enough to easily know it well, I do not yet feel confident in my skills as an architect.
+In this case, the architecture is provided by the Consul reference architecture, so I really just need to design the implementation, which I feel a bit more comfortable in.

 ### Architecture